 Partnership on Urbanisation

 Currently over half of China's citizens live in urban areas, and this number is increasing.
 Through the EU-China Partnership on Urbanisation, the EU works with China to promote clean, sustainable, and energy efficient cities.
 The Partnership encompasses forums, study trips, and training activities, as well as an annual meeting between the President of China and the Presidents of the European Commission and the European Council.
 While the Partnership stretches across many economic and social sectors, DG Energy acts as the overall coordinator for the EU.

 In energy, the Partnership works on topics such as promoting energy efficient buildings, researching energy technologies, and finding ways to integrate renewable energy into urban areas.

-As part of the Partnership on Urbanisation, the EU and China launched the EC-LINK project.
-The project aims to help make Chinese cities more energy and resource efficient.
+As part of the Partnership on Urbanisation, the EU and China launched the EC-LINK project to help make Chinese cities more energy and resource efficient.

 EC-LINK activities include: